jaqobb/dependency-injector/README.md

-DependencyInjector
+Dependency Injector
 =========

-A simple and easy to use Java library that allows you to inject dependencies without increasing final jar file size.
+Java library that allows to inject dependencies without increasing final jar file size

+Project is not likely to receive any more changes.

 ### Add to project